How to Apply

 Can graduate students apply for financial aid?

 Yes.
 Graduate students may be eligible for scholarships, educational loans and work-study programs to help reduce or even eliminate their out-of-pocket expenses.
 To secure the most financial aid, you need to complete the Free Application for Federal Student Aid (FAFSA), which is used to help determine your eligibility for public and private aid.
 Most applicants who complete the FAFSA are eligible for some form of federal aid.
 Although international students are not eligible to receive federal financial aid, they may be eligible for scholarships and private loans.
-We recommend you schedule an appointment with our Office of Financial Aid to discuss your options.
+We recommend you schedule an appointment with our Office of Student Financial Services to discuss your options.